She is also called Cerebral Infarction.

-Stroke is a decrease in the functions of the brain, more or less quickly, after a change in the blood circulation in it.
-It can be a blockage of a cerebral artery, a stroke or a transient decrease in blood flow.
-It is also known as Brain Ischemia
+A stroke is a decrease in the brain’s functions, more or less quickly, after a change in blood circulation.
+It can be a blockage of a cerebral artery, a stroke, or a transient decrease in blood flow.
+It is also known as Brain Ischemia.

-When the blood circulates badly, the brain cells are deprived of oxygen: the result is that in a few minutes the brain goes into asphyxia and can not continue guaranteeing its functions.
-If the interruption of the blood supply is short, there are chances of recovery; otherwise the consequences will be unavoidable and very serious.
+When the blood circulates badly, the brain cells are deprived of oxygen: the result is that in a few minutes, the brain goes into asphyxia and can not continue guaranteeing its functions.
+If the interruption of the blood supply is short, there are chances of recovery; otherwise, the consequences will be unavoidable and dire.

-Some strokes, strokes or cerebral infarcts come suddenly without premonitory symptoms.
-Others are preceded by transient symptoms.
+Some strokes, strokes, or cerebral infarcts come suddenly without premonitory symptoms.
+Transient symptoms precede others.

-The two types of symptoms vary depending on the artery compromised by the stroke.
-The motor and sensory problems caused by the stroke refer to the face, extremities and an entire half of the body.
+The two symptoms vary depending on the artery compromised by the stroke.
+The motor and sensory problems caused by the stroke refer to the face, extremities, and an entire half of the body.